spontit/spontit-api-python-wrapper/README.md

 # SPONTIT
-## Send push notifications without your own app.
+## Send push notifications without your own app. &#U+1F44A;
 Traditionally, only applications on the iOS platform can send push notifications.
 Using the Spontit API and Spontit app/webapp, you can send your own push notifications programmatically to Android, iOS, and Desktop devices (without touching Swift, Objective-C, Java, XCode, Android Studio, the App Store approval process...).

 ## TL;DR

-1) Sign up at <a href="https://www.spontit.com">spontit.com</a> (you might need to click "Take me to the Desktop version.").
+1) Sign up at <a href="https://www.spontit.com" target="_blank">spontit.com</a> (you might need to click "Take me to the Desktop version.").
 Note down your username.
 It should be displayed in the top right.
-2) Get a secret key at <a href="https://www.spontit.com/secret_keys">spontit.com/secret_keys<a>.
+2) Get a secret key at <a href="https://www.spontit.com/secret_keys" target="_blank">spontit.com/secret_keys<a>.
 3) Get the iPhone app or Android app.
 Sign in and allow notifications.
 4) `pip install spontit`
 5) `from spontit import SpontitResource`
 6) `resource = SpontitResource(my_username, my_secret_key)`
 7) `response = resource.push("Hello!")`
 8) You can customize the image of this notification on the website or iPhone app.
 You can push web content and can push to different topics (topic = subchannel).
 To push to others, have them follow your respective account (e.g. at <a href="https://spontit.com">spontit.com/my_username</a>) and/or topic.
 Currently, we only support topic creation on the iPhone app.
 9) We are constantly working on expanding the functionality of Spontit.
-We GREATLY appreciate your input - feel free to <a href="https://github.com/joshwolff1/spontit_api/issues/new">add a feature request</a> on our Github.
+We GREATLY appreciate your input - feel free to <a href="https://github.com/joshwolff1/spontit_api/issues/new" target="_blank">add a feature request</a> on our Github.

 ### About